KrithiVemuru/SeleniumProject/README.md

 # Further Steps:
 Clone the repo and add it to your local Eclipse workspace.
 Convert the same to Cucumber Project from Eclipse and perform a Build.
 Your project is ready and you can start automating the scenarios.

+#Improvement/New Feature to Calliope.pro:
+1. There should be a place to provide Project Repo URL at the time of uploading the reports.
+2. A tool to run the uploaded tests on the fly similar to Saucelabs should have evaluated the tests.